fjp/fjp.github.io/_posts/tooling/2018-08-25-bokeh-ipython-jekyll.md

 {% endraw %}
 {% endhighlight %}

+However, setting the height of the iframe using the `resizeIframe` function only works with chrome.
+In firefox the size change does not work.
+{: .notice--warning}

 In my case I put all the html files into subfolders in the root folder `asset`.